CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 - Handle the user interupting selenium at different parts of the control flow
 - Figure out how to package it into an .exe to use on any windows computer
 - Add a red border to unhandled usernames which later update to green once managed
+- Give the option for the user to enter their own bearer ID